syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

 {% endhighlight %}
 {% endtabs %}

-The following code example shows how to enable both drag and drop options,
+To enable drag and drop using both 'OnHold' and 'OnDragIndicator', follow the code example:

 {% tabs %}
 {% highlight xaml %}